blacksunfilms/digitlaframeworks-summer2019/assignment3/README.md

 Insert>Column F to created new column.
 Named it cleaned_address

-D2 Formula =TRIM(C2) to eliminate spaces in found in C column addresses.
+D2 Formula =TRIM(C2) to eliminate spaces found in C column addresses.

 Insert>Column G to create new column.
 Named it cleaned_zip